-The researchers performed interviews and statistical analysis of 40 large European pharmaceutical companies and discovered employee involvement is the single factor which is crucial to the success of all other QMS principles.
-Training, communication, empowerment, rewards, and recognition are effective means to engage the workforce in positively impacting quality results.
+The researchers performed interviews and statistical analysis of 40 large European pharmaceutical companies and discovered employee involvement is the single most important factor in the success of all other QMS principles.
+Training, communication, empowerment, rewards, and recognition are effective means to engage the workforce to positively impact quality results.

 3. Process-Centered Approach

-A process-centered approach involves the development of clear SOPs for every role and responsibility in the organization, but it also requires pharma organizations to shift their focus to the entire product lifecycle.
-Historically, pharma manufacturers were able to place the responsibility for quality on partnerships in the supply chain.
+Developing clear SOPs for every task and responsibility in the organization requires pharma organizations to shift their focus to the entire product lifecycle.
+Historically, pharma manufacturers could place responsibility for quality on partnerships in the supply chain.
 If the test results for a raw material were good, your company could move on.
-Recent updates to cGMP have shifted the regulatory burden to the pharma company to ensure quality standards throughout the product lifecycle.
+Recent updates to cGMP have shifted the regulatory burden onto pharma companies to guarantee quality standards throughout the product lifecycle.

-Process-centered Quality Management Systems are crucial for regulatory compliance in pharma, particularly at organizations that rely on entirely outsourced manufacturing partnerships.
-A PQMS software should provide transparency throughout the product lifecycle and clear guidance for supply chain partners to adopt a risk-based approach to quality management.
-Pharma organizations should consider whether a PQMS supports process-centered best practices, including:
+Process-centered quality management systems are crucial for regulatory compliance in pharma, particularly at organizations that rely on entirely outsourced manufacturing partnerships.
+Pharmaceutical quality management software should provide transparency throughout the product lifecycle and clear guidance for supply chain partners to adopt a risk-based approach to quality management.
+Pharma organizations should consider whether a QMS supports process-centered best practices, including:

 - Conducting supplier risk assessments

 - Performing supplier audits

 - Establishing written quality guidelines and SOPs for suppliers